eidolon855/eidolon855-site/README.md

 # eidolon855-site
-Official site of the EIDOLON project – A living AI inside Unity
+Official site of the EIDOLON855 project – A living AI inside Unity